sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ## 2.1 Deploy CE Tenant on VMware

-In this section, we will create a Secure Mesh Site v2 in F5 Distributed Cloud and deploy it in a VMware data center.
+In this section, we will create a Secure Mesh Site v2 in F5 Distributed Cloud Console and deploy it in a VMware data center.
 The Secure Mesh Site will connect to the BIG-IP Virtual Server we created in the previous section.

-### 2.1.1 Create Secure Mesh Site in F5 Distributed Cloud
+### 2.1.1 Create Secure Mesh Site in F5 Distributed Cloud Console

-Open the F5 Distributed Cloud console and navigate to `Multi-Cloud Network Connect`.
+Open the Distributed Cloud Console and navigate to `Multi-Cloud Network Connect`.
 In the left navigation pane, click `Site Management`, then click `Secure Mesh Sites v2`.
 On the `Secure Mesh Sites v2` page, click `Add Secure Mesh Site`.

 ![vmware-01](./assets/vmware-01.png)